openspim/openspim.github.io/µOpenSPIM.md

 To record multiple views of a sample over time:

 1. For each view:
-    - a)  Navigate the 4D-stage to the location you wish to acquire images.
+    - Navigate the 4D-stage to the location you wish to acquire images.
-    - b)  Specify the beginning and the end of the Z stack and the Z-Step Size (in μm) as described above.
+    - Specify the beginning and the end of the Z stack and the Z-Step Size (in μm) as described above.
 In the Picard 4D-stage the minimum Z step size is 1.524 µm.
-    - c)  Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pos.</span>&nbsp;to add the newly defined Z stack to the position list on the left.
+    - Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pos.</span>&nbsp;to add the newly defined Z stack to the position list on the left.
 2. After clicking <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pos.</span>&nbsp;specify how often the stack(s) or view(s) should be imaged and set the recurring time interval (in seconds, minutes, hours or days).
 Add acquisition breaks by clicking <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add Pause</span>&nbsp;and specify its length.
 Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Add TP</span>&nbsp;to add new time lapse span which will continue after the acquisition break.
 3. Specify an Output directory.
 A metadata file of all acquisition settings will additionally be saved into the Output directory.
 4. Optionally:
-    - a) Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
+    - Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
 Note that beads surrounding the sample might affect the Anti-Drift.
-    - b) Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
+    - Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
 Then click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Apply</span>.
-    - c) Enable Binning: Choose one of the binning options and press apply.
+    - Enable Binning: Choose one of the binning options and press apply.
-    - d) Turn on <span style="color:#000000; background-color:#F5F5F5; font-weight:bold">Show/Save Maximum Intensity Projections of each TP</span>&nbsp;to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
+    - Turn on <span style="color:#000000; background-color:#F5F5F5; font-weight:bold">Show/Save Maximum Intensity Projections of each TP</span>&nbsp;to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
 The MIP will be saved into its own subfolder within the Output directory.
 5. Click <span style="color:#00FF00; background-color:#F5F5F5; font-weight:bold">Acquire</span>&nbsp;to begin the multi-view time-lapse recording.